-The South Valley Industrial Collaborative (SVIC) is a partnership for community excellence that provides a platform to build industry-led, industry-driven, and communitysupported partnerships to strengthen economies in the South San Joaquin Valley.
-This partnership grew out of an Industrial Advisory Board for which the WIB provided staffing industry controlled 501(c)(6).
-It is now The South support. an Vallev Industrial Collaborative provides a sub-regional platform for San Joaquin Valley industry and businesses to collaborate and connect with regional, state and national partner organizations to support the region's efforts to become a globally competitive location for manufacturing and industrial jobs.
-Key priorities for the SVIC Focus Teams: are Talent Acquisition, Development & Retention; Policies and Regulations Impacting Business; and Infrastructure.
+The South Valley Industrial Collaborative (SVIC) is a partnership for community excellence that provides a platform to build industry-led, industry-driven, and community-supported partnerships to strengthen economies in the South San Joaquin Valley.
+This partnership grew out of an Industrial Advisory Board for which the WIB provided staffing support.
+It is now an industry controlled 501(c)(6).
+The South Valley Industrial Collaborative provides a sub-regional platform for San Joaquin Valley industry and businesses to collaborate and connect with regional, state and national partner organizations to support the region's efforts to become a globally competitive location for manufacturing and industrial jobs.
+Key priorities for the SVIC Focus Teams: are Talent

+Acquisition, Development & Retention; Policies and Regulations Impacting Business; and Infrastructure.